note: this page is quite old and some of it is wrong, it really needs an update

 Gowin/Hot Kid

 A developer of Gameboy games, which lasted into the early 2000's - most of their games were available in Simplified Chinese, Traditional Chinese and English, although the English versions seem to be damn near impossible to find, since the games were mainly sold in Asia.
-Some of them seem to be genuinely really good games, and it's a damn shame they didn't get more recognition while they were still around.
+Some of them seem to be genuinely pretty good games, and it's a damn shame they didn't get more recognition while they were still around.

 Hacker International